 - Reason for requesting a change of advisor

 - (If applicable): Name/s of any faculty member/s preferred for the advisor reassignment – consult list at http://studentweb.con.ohiostate.edu/sa/Shared%20Documents/Graduate%20Student%20Advisors%20-%20Advisement%20and%20Committee%20Service%20eligibility.pdf for College of Nursing faculty appointed in Graduate School Category M or P status who are eligible to advise DNP students.
 Please note that assignment to a particular faculty member for advising is not guaranteed.

 Within the first semester, the student and his or her faculty advisor should review the student’s plan of study using the Curriculum Plan Database.
 A copy of the plan of study will be housed in the database, which can be accessed by the student through the Student Portal.
 The plan of study should be reviewed and updated at least annually with the faculty advisor.
 Unless approved by the advisor in advance, students are expected to follow their established plan of study for required coursework.
 Any requests to change to a plan of study should be submitted through the Student Portal to be approved by the faculty advisor and updated by the program manager.

-Academic advising is an interactive process in which the aim is to develop a plan that helps the student move smoothly through the academic endeavor s/he has chosen.
+Academic advising is an interactive process in which the aim is to develop a plan that helps the student move smoothly through the academic endeavor they have chosen.
 This process works best when both parties (the advisor and the advisee) partner to achieve a mutually agreed upon outcome.
 Both parties have areas of accountability to assure that this process proceeds in a smooth and beneficial manner.
 Below are listed some elements of the responsibility the student has in the process:

-- Contact your advisor first
+- Contact your advisor once assignment is made

 The student must contact the advisor of record immediately after assignment to introduce themselves.